asgeorges/mapper-classifier/README.md

 We have developed a robust classifier that is based on topological data analysis.
 It’s a novel approach to classification tasks that is both very general and powerful.
 As a specific use case, its robustness makes it particularly useful for tasks in computer vision.
-Here, minor “defects” in the image can easily fool current state of the art methods, whereas our algorithm far outperforms these.
+In vision tasks, minor “defects” in the image can easily fool current state of the art methods, whereas our algorithm far outperforms these.

 This sw package allows the user to construct a robust mapper classifier in the task of computer vision for the MNIST and Fashion-MNIST datasets.
 The code refactoring will also make our sw consistent with current classes implemented in